DanDigits/GiTutorial/README.md

 # Tutorial
 Hi!
 This repository is an extremely rudimentary introduction to help novices, such as myself, learn and become familiarized with git.
-Its purpose is meant to be more practical than informational, so make sure to read up on any commands or questions you may find as you go along.
+Its purpose is meant to be more practical than informational, so one can learn more through use rather than reading/instruction.

 To start, the files included in this tutorial are meant to help practice the given commands shown below, but are in no way necessary.
 They're empty anyhow.